Johan Gunnar Andersson

-Johan Gunnar Andersson (3 July 1874 – 29 October 1960) was a Swedish archaeologist, paleontologist and geologist, closely associated with the beginnings of Chinese archaeology in the 1920s.
+Johan Gunnar Andersson (3 July 1874 – 29 October 1960) was a Swedish archaeologist, geomorphologist, and paleontologist who was closely associated with the beginnings of Chinese archaeology in the 1920s.

 Early life and polar research

 After studies at Uppsala University, and research in the polar regions, Andersson served as Director of Sweden's National Geological Survey.

 He participated in the Swedish Antarctic Expedition of 1901 to 1903 (on the ship Antarctic).

 His work on the Falkland Islands and the Bjørnøya, where he first coined the term solifluction, influenced Walery Łoziński's creation of the concept of periglaciation in 1909.

 Chinese archaeology

 In 1914, Andersson was invited to China as a mining adviser to the Chinese government.
 His affiliation was with China's National Geological Survey (Dizhi diaochasuo) which was organized and led by the Chinese scholar Ding Wenjiang (V.K.
 Ting) and his colleague Wong Wen-hao (Pinyin: Weng Wenhao).
 During this time, Andersson assisted in the training of China's first generation of geologists, and he also made numerous discoveries of iron ore and other natural resources, as well as geological and paleontological discoveries.

 Andersson paid his first visit to Zhoukoudian in 1918 drawn to an area called "Chicken Bone Hill" by locals who had misidentified the rodent fossils found in abundance there.
 He returned in 1921 and local quarrymen took him to Dragon Bone Hill, where he identified a quartz sample that was not native to the area.
 Realising that the presence of non-native quartz may indicate the presence of prehistoric man, he sent his assistant, Otto Zdansky to the area and ordered him to excavate it.
 Zdansky returned and conducted further excavations in 1923 and a large amount of material was shipped to Uppsala for analysis.
 Eventually in 1926, on the occasion of a visit by the Swedish Prince to Beijing, Andersson announced the discovery of two human teeth.
 These were later identified as being the first finds of the Peking Man.

 In collaboration with Chinese colleagues such as Yuan Fuli and others, he then discovered prehistoric Neolithic remains in central China's Henan Province, along the Yellow River.
 The remains were named the Yangshao culture after the village where they were first excavated, in 1921.
 This discovery was another extremely important breakthrough, because the prehistory of what is now China had not yet been investigated in scientific archaeological excavations and the Yangshao and other prehistoric cultures were completely unknown (they had never been mentioned in any historical documents, and they had never been recognized and investigated).